Refreshing in 90 seconds...

 Fetching Weather Data...

-NOTE: Camera images are often obscured due to harsh and unpredictable weather conditions.
+NOTE: Webcam images are often obscured due to harsh and unpredictable weather conditions.

 The South Pole station is one of three year-around stations operated by the National Science Foundation (NSF).
 The other two United States Antarctic Program stations are McMurdo Station on the Ross Island and Palmer Station on Anvers Island near the Antarctic Peninsula.
 Amundsen-Scott South Pole Station sits at the Earth's axis on a shifting continental ice sheet several miles thick.